~ On the blog ~

 4. Accept the Terms of Service.

-After executing these steps, GTM provides two code snippets to install on your website.
+After executing these steps, GTM provides two code snippets for you to install on your website.
 You must insert the first code snippet as high in the <head> tag as possible and then place the second snippet right after the opening <body> tag on your site's pages.

 Container Setup